isomerpages/moe-peicaisec/_about-us/School Crest and Song.md

 ---
 <h4><strong>Peicai School Song</strong></h4>
 <p><font size="3">To Peicai School, we all belong<br />With pride and love, let us sing this song<br />Forever loyal, forever true<br />To our friends, our teachers and our school<br />For tasks great and small, we must all unite<br />Success and virtue ever in sight<br />Let us march on, ever onward<br />Determined to perform our daily duties<br />Diligent and loyal, we always will be&nbsp;<br />Loyal to our school and to our country.</font></p>

+<p><font size="3">To Peicai School, we all belong</br>
+With pride and love, let us sing this song
+Forever loyal, forever true
+To our friends, our teachers and our school
+For tasks great and small, we must all unite
+Success and virtue ever in sight
+Let us march on, ever onward
+Determined to perform our daily duties
+Diligent and loyal, we always will be
+	Loyal to our school and to our country.</font></p>